cosc2336-ds-alg/assg00/README.md

 and test action automatically whenever you push a commit of your code to the GitHub repository.
 This commit task will run the same tests that you have in your local repository, and that you need to get working for the assignment.
+You should check the `Feedback` `Pull Request` to ensure all commits you push are added to the pull request and that the automated build and tests are running successfully on GitHub.

-For this practice assignment, you will need to add codes into two files, named `primes.hpp` and `primes.cpp`.
-In addition, the unit tests you need to pass for the practice assignment are given to you in `assg00-tests.cpp`.
-Some or all of these tests will be commented out to begin with for the assignments.
-You will uncomment the tests and write the code to get the tests to pass as the main work for each assignment.
+For this practice assignment, you will need to add codes into two files, named `include/primes.hpp` and `src/primes.cpp`.
+In addition, the unit tests you need to pass for the practice assignment are given to you in `src/assg00-tests.cpp`.
+Some or all of these tests will be undefined to begin with for the assignments.
+You will `#define` the tests and write the code to get the tests to pass as the main work for each assignment.

 The code you are initially given should always be compilable and runnable.
-You should check this out, and try to make sure that for every small change or addition you make, that you code still compiles and runs the given tests.
+You should check this out, and try to make sure that for every small change or addition you make, that your code still compiles and runs the given tests.
 This is known as incremental development.

 **NOTE**: Practice incremental program development.
 Always make sure